tejasreekotte/simple-eks-app/README.md

 ### Documentation: EKS Deployment Workflow

-This guide outlines the steps to create, containerize, and push a simple Flask application to Amazon Elastic Container Registry (ECR), provision an Amazon EKS cluster using Terraform, and set up monitoring with Prometheus and Grafana.
+This guide outlines the steps to create, containerize, and push a simple Flask application to Amazon Elastic Container Registry (ECR), provision an Amazon EKS cluster using Terraform, and deploy an application.

 ---